 Respect for Others

-We have a policy on harassment, and a more specific policy on sexual harassment, which you can take a look at.
+We have a policy on harassment and a more specific policy on sexual harassment, which you can take a look at.
 As a rule, try to put yourself in someone else’s place.
 How would you feel if someone behaved in a specific way toward you?
-If the answer is “I would not like it much” or “I would never let them behave like that to me”, then we do not tolerate this behaviour, no matter the person it comes from.
+If the answer is “I would not like it much” or “I would never let them behave like that to me”, then we do not tolerate this behaviour, no matter where it comes from.

 If someone – be it a customer, colleague, or stakeholder – is offensive, demeaning or threatening toward you or someone you know, report them immediately to HR or your manager.
 You can also report rudeness and dismissiveness if they become excessive or frequent.

 Firstly, always keep in mind our organisation’s mission.
 We all work together to achieve specific outcomes.
 Your behaviour should contribute to our goals, whether financial, organisational, or social purpose related.

 Be honest and transparent when you act in ways that impact other people (e.g., taking strategic decisions or deciding on layoffs).
 We do not tolerate malicious, deceitful or petty conduct.
 Lies and cheating are huge red flags, and if you are discovered, you may face progressive discipline or immediate termination, depending on the damage you did.